 But the little dog returned and refused to leave, whatever the weather conditions.

 Despite the combined efforts of the keeper of the Kirkyard, Auld Jock’s family and some of the local people, Bobby refused to be enticed away from the grave for any length of time, and he touched the hearts of the local residents.

 Although dogs were not allowed in the graveyard, the people rallied round and built a shelter for Bobby and there he stayed, guarding Auld Jock.

-In 1867, the Lord Provost presented Bobby with a new collar, which is now on display, with a brass plate inscribed with the words:
+In 1867, the Lord Provost of Edinburgh presented Bobby with a new collar, which is now on display.
+The collar has a brass plate inscribed with the words….

 “Greyfriars Bobby – from the lord Provost, 1867, licensed”

-Bobby’s grave is also in Greyfriars Kirkyard, just 75 yards from his masters grave.
-He has a red granite headstone, which was unveiled by His Royal Highness The Duke of Gloucester CCVO, in 1981.
+Bobby was also buried in Greyfriars Kirkyard, just seventy five yards away from his masters grave.
+He has his very own red granite headstone, which was unveiled by His Royal Highness The Duke of Gloucester CCVO, in 1981.

 “Greyfriars Bobby – died 14th January 1872 – aged 16 years

 Let his loyalty and devotion be a lesson to us all”